 History: Strengthening the Whole Child, Whole Family, Whole Community since 1971

-SAY San Diego has been making a difference for children, families and communities for 45 years.
+SAY San Diego has been making a difference for children, families, and communities for nearly 50 years.
 SAY first opened its doors in 1971 with one paid employee, a budget of $1,500, and the goal of providing prevention services to struggling youth.
 Since then SAY San Diego has evolved from a single focused organization to what we are today: an agency whose work encompasses more than 30 programs strengthening the whole child, whole family, and whole community.